syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Manipulating columns

 The Syncfusion DataGrid for Blazor provides powerful features for manipulating columns in a datagrid.
-This section explains how to access columns, and add/remove columns using Syncfusion DataGrid properties, methods, and events.
+This section explains how to access columns and add/remove columns using Syncfusion DataGrid properties, methods, and events.

 ### Accessing Columns